pbattuello/CoMSCER/README.md

 **_AIM:_**

-Given conditions and a set of SBS signatures, the tool allows the identification of the best workflow for mutational signature analysis based on technical and biological readouts.
+Given two conditions and a set of SBS signatures, the tool allows the identification of the best workflow for mutational signature analysis based on technical and biological readouts.

 _**Requirement:**_

 Conda is required for the correct usage of the tool.
-All dependencies are available in the CoMSCER.yml file attached.
+All dependencies are available in the CoMSCER-env.yml file attached.
 For conda environment creation use:

-_conda env create -f CoMSCER.yml_
+_conda env create -f CoMSCER-env.yml_

 _OR_

-_mamba env create -f CoMSCER.yml_
+_mamba env create -f CoMSCER-env.yml_

 _**Description:**_